AIMS-VUB/FLightcase/simulation/README.md

 ***

 ## Running FLightcase
 Open 4 terminals, one for the server, and 3 for the clients.
-Activate the virtual environment on each terminal.
+Activate the `FLightcase_simulation` conda environment on each terminal.
 1. On client nodes, run: ```FLightcase run-client --settings_path /path/to/client_node_settings.json```
 2. On the server node, run ```FLightcase run-server --settings_path /path/to/server_node_settings.json```